The Latest: ICE won't make arrests at vaccination sites - WTMJ

 The CDC says Iowa has delivered 190,689 first vaccine doses to individuals, or 6,044 per 100,000 people, the third lowest rate in the nation.

-TORONTO — Canada is reporting its first case of a coronavirus variant that emerged in South Africa.
+TORONTO — Canada most populous province is reporting its first case of a coronavirus variant first identified in South Africa that is believed to be more contagious than the original.

-Dr. David Williams, Ontario’s chief medical officer of health, says the case was found in the Peel region and the person does not have a known history of travel or any known contact with someone who has traveled.
+Ontario’s chief medical officer of health said Monday that the case was found in the Peel region west Toronto and the person does not have a known history of travel or any known contact with someone who has travelled.

-Viruses constantly mutate but scientists are primarily concerned with the emergence of three that researchers believe may spread more easily.
-Another variant first reported in the United Kingdom was previously confirmed in Canada.
-The variant first found in South Africa was detected in October.
-Since then, it has been found in at least 30 other countries including the U.S.
+Viruses constantly mutate but scientists are concerned with the emergence of three that researchers believe may spread more easily.
+One first reported in the United Kingdom was previously confirmed in Canada, and Ontario has dozens of cases now.

 DETROIT — A Detroit-area prosecutor is dismissing more than 1,700 tickets that were issued for violating Gov. Gretchen Whitmer’s coronavirus restrictions.